datastaxdevs/workshop-beam/README.md

 - Authenticate as your google Account

-#### ✅ `8` Set your project: If you haven't set your project yet, use the following command to set your project ID:
+#### ✅ `8` Set your project

+If you haven't set your project yet, use the following command to set your project ID:

 ```
 gcloud config set project ${GCP_PROJECT_ID}